SDquest/SDquest/USAGE.md

 - Mouse genome (NCBI36/mm8): http://hgdownload.soe.ucsc.edu/goldenPath/mm8/bigZips/
 - Mouse genome (GRCm38/mm10): http://hgdownload.soe.ucsc.edu/goldenPath/mm10/bigZips/

 To run SDquest on the 5 genomes shown above, please download both of the file “chromFa.tar.gz” and “chromFaMasked.tar.gz” in one of the above links.
-Unzip these two files, you will find chromosome files in "chromFa" folder and the corresponding chromosome files with common repeats be masked by 'N' in the "chromFaMasked" folder.
-Copy chromosome files you would like to run in the "chromFa" folder into the folder "Genome" under the main "Code" directory, and copy the corresponding masked chromosome files in the "chromFaMasked" folder into the folder "maskedGenome" under the main "Code" directory.
-Note that, currently, there already exists a small test genome file in the "Genome" and "maskedGenome" folders for users to do test.
-To run SDquest on your own data, you should first delete the test genome files from the "Genome" and "maskedGenome" folders.
+Unzip these two files, you will find chromosome files in the "chromFa" folder and the corresponding chromosome files with common repeats be masked by 'N' in the "chromFaMasked" folder.
+Concatenate all files from the "chromFa" folder to one FASTA file and all files from the "chromFaMasked" folder to another FASTA file.

-Besides, files in "Genome" folder should be named by "\*.fa" and the files in "maskedGenome" folder should be named by "\*.fa.masked".
 For human and mouse genomes, the pairwise SDs and mosaic SDs provided in this website are obtained by running SDquest on 22/19 autosomal chromosomals, X chromosomal and Y chromosomal.
-The current version SDquest only allows you to handle one genome (in the “Genome” and “maskedGenome” folder) at a time.
+The current version SDquest only allows you to handle one genome at a time.

 Technically, SDquest can detect segmental duplications on any genome as long as the input genome sequence and the genome sequence with common repeats are masked by 'N' are given.

 # Output from SDquest:
 There are two output files of SDquest “Pairwise_SDs.txt” and “MosaicSDs_SDblockIndexes.txt”.
-They can be found under the “Code” folder.
+They can be found under the output folder.

 (1) Pairwise_SDs.txt